 In addition, the semiconductor market has historically been cyclical and subject to significant economic upturns and downturns.
-Our business is subject to rapid technological changes and there can be no assurance (i) that products stocked in our inventory will not be rendered obsolete before we ship them, or (ii) that we will be able to produce products in a timely fashion to accommodate changing customer demand.
-As a result of these and other factors, there can be no assurance that we will not experience material fluctuations in future revenue, gross margins, operating results and net income on a quarterly or annual basis.
+Our business is also subject to rapid technological changes and there can be no assurance (i) that products stocked in our inventory will not be rendered obsolete before we ship them, or (ii) that we will be able to design, develop and produce products in a timely fashion to accommodate changing customer demand.
+As a result of these and other factors, we may experience material fluctuations in future revenue, gross margins, operating results and net income on a quarterly or annual basis.
+Our historical financial performance and results of operations should not be relied upon as indicators of future performance or results.
 In addition, if our revenue, gross margins, operating results and net income do not meet the expectations of securities analysts or investors, the market price of our common stock may decline.

-Changes in our effective tax rate may impact our results of operations.
+Increases in our effective tax rate and exposure to additional tax liabilities may adversely impact our results of operations.